‘His words are garbage’: Gabby Petito’s mother responds to Laundrie lawyer statement - NewsBreak

 According to the Petito family attorney, no other statements will be made by the victim’s family until they bring her remains home.

 North Port residents were devastated to learn more details surrounding Petito’s death.
 Sandra Vaughn said her heart sank at learning the news.
-She visited Gabby’s memorial Monday and has been following her story closely.Gabby Petito case: Who’s who in disappearance and death, search for fiancé Brian Laundrie
+She visited Gabby’s memorial Monday and has been following her story closely.Gabby Petito was not pregnant, coroner confirms

 “Gabby’s parents, I am so, so sorry,” Vaughn said.
 “My heart breaks for you.
 My heart really breaks for you, and I hope that you can find some kind of peace somewhere, somehow.”